 What is a General Election?

+General Elections are an opportunity for the public to elect a Member of Parliament to represent their constituency in Parliament.
 Members of the public decide who to vote for by considering a number of factors including; each political party’s manifesto promises, or the candidates themselves.

 General Elections take place every 5 years, although the Prime Minister can call an early election if they feel it is necessary.